University Recreation Center

 The facility had long-served the Frogs' swimming and diving program well, but in January 2003, a complete remodel of the facility came to light.
 As part of the University Recreation Center complex, the swimming and diving facility received a major renovation.
 Improvements to the aquatic facility included new locker rooms, swimmer's lounge area, underwater windows for stroke analysis in addition to new offices, which overlook the pool for the TCU coaching staff.

-The 25-yard pool has also been equipped with an advanced Daktronics Electronic timing system and scoreboard along with an new sound system. in addition, the 22-foot diving well is located next to the pool and features one- and three-meter springboards, a five-meter platform and an outdoor dry board.
+The 25-yard pool has also been equipped with an advanced Daktronics Electronic timing system and scoreboard along with an new sound system. in addition, the 22-foot diving well is located next to the pool and features one- and three-meter springboards, a five-meter platform, an outdoor dry board and a trampoline.

 The Frogs also take advantage of the 15-meter Sprint Tank, which gives the swimming program a competitive advantage.
-Here are several activities and amentities that the Sprint Tank includes:
+Here are several activities and amenities that the Sprint Tank includes:

 The facility features an elevated viewing area that can easily seat over 1,000 fans and competitors.
-With the crowd, remodeled facilities and upgraded videoboard and sound system, it's no wonder why the TCU men's and women's swimming and diving programs remains one of the top programs in the Mountain West Conference.
+With the crowd, remodeled facilities and upgraded video board and sound system, it's no wonder why the TCU men's and women's swimming and diving programs remains a competitive program in the Big 12 Conference.

-While the University Recreation Center is considered home, the Frogs also have the luxury of having a 2,800-square-foot outdoor pool down the street from the TCU campus.
-The eight-lane, 50-meter pool offers the Frogs a chance to train outside and takes advantage of the Texas heat that extends into the fall semester.
+While the University Recreation Center is considered home, the Frogs also have the luxury of having a 2,800-square-foot outdoor pool, the Forest Park Pool, one mile from the TCU campus.
+The eight-lane, 50-meter pool offers the Frogs a chance to train outside and takes advantage of the Texas heat in the fall and spring.

 FOLLOW THE FROGS